unit calculator

 When to use it

-• Translating legacy imperial machine drawings into metric dimensions.
+• Converting legacy imperial machine drawings into metric dimensions for new production runs or for use with metric tooling.

 Tips & cautions